johnamdickson/portfolio-project-1/README.md

   - The images and info containers were positioned using the float properties and this worked adequately fot a simple two element section.
   - The GIF below demonstrates the Home Page responsiveness across varying screen sizes.
   ![Home Page Responsiveness](/assets/README-files/home-page-responsiveness-test.gif)

 <br><br>

+- __Get Started Page__

+- For this page a grid layout was adopted for the 4 photo section and the two three photo sections.
+This decision was based on two factors:
+  - The added complexity of transitioning a 2 row grid to 4 rows then on to a single column was deemed too difficult and time consuming for floats.
+   - An opportunity to practice a different layout property within the bounds of my first project.
+ - The responsive styling of the body elements for various screen sizes was tested.
+As per the home page, adjustments were made during the testing process to alter various font sizes to suit the diffrent media screens.
+- The instruction step number styling was also manipulated across the various screen renderings to achieve the correct alignment and look.

 - __Sign-Up Page__

   - Responsive design on the form elements was tested as shown in the GIF below: